bennyrubanov/chessanalysis/README.md

 ## Credits

-We have taken advantage of some of the helpful methods in [chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md) to save ourselves a little time.
+We have taken advantage of some of the helpful methods in [chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md) to save ourselves a little dev time.

 ## Definitions

 - Unambiguous Piece (UAP): e.g. pawn that started on a2
 - Ambiguous pieces: pawn, bishop, knight, rook, queen, king